imrefazekas/vindication.js/README.md

 	message : 'Custom error message'

 The syntax of rules is inherited from [parsley](http://parsleyjs.org) which could be the simplest and greatest validation library for web pages.

+You can go beyond these rules by defining conditional rules as well:

+	city: {
+		equalto: {
+			params:"Paris", condition: function(viewModel){ return viewModel.address.country() === 'France'; }
+		}
+	}

+This _equalto_ rule is validated only if the condition function returns true.